 Manual Handling Training: What UK Businesses Need to Know

-Why Care About Manual Handling?
+Why Learn About Manual Handling?

 Knowing the best manual handling practices is all about staff wellbeing, and keeping your business running smoothly.
 For example, Lisa from Finance tries to move a heavy filing cabinet on her own.
 As a result, Lisa is off work for several weeks with a bad back, leaving you short-staffed.
+Manual handling is about lifting heavy things; but it also includes any task involving moving, or supporting a load, using your body.
+This could be lifting, lowering, pushing, pulling, or carrying.
+Get it wrong, and you're looking at potential injuries, lost work days, and a reduction in company productivity.
+Get it right, and you've got a safer, happier, and more efficient workplace.

 What's Legally Required in the UK?

+Although it may not be the most interesting of topics, businesses legal requirements are important to know thoroughly to ensure all employees and employers are protected.
+UK businesses are legally obliged to provide manual handling training if your employees engage in the kinds of tasks mentioned above.
+It's all laid out in the Manual Handling Operations Regulations 1992.
 The Health and Safety at Work Act 1974 also comes into play here.
-Essentially, it says you need to ensure your employees' health, safety, and welfare.
-That includes giving them the right information, instruction, and training.
+It states you need to ensure your employees' health, safety, and welfare, which includes giving them the right information, instruction, and training to keep themselves and other safe in the workplace.
 Ignore this, and you could be facing hefty fines or even legal action.
-So, it’s better to be in the know.

 What Makes a Good Manual Handling Course?